McDermitt Caldera

 McDermitt Caldera is a Miocene caldera west of McDermitt in southeastern Oregon and northern Nevada in the United States.
-The oval caldera is about 28 mi wide north–south and 22 mi wide east–west.
-The western part of the caldera is in the Trout Creek Mountains, and the northern part is in the Oregon Canyon Mountains.
+The oval-shaped caldera is about 28 mi wide north–south and 22 mi wide east–west.
+It was formed by the Yellowstone hotspot about 16.4 million years ago.

 The highest point at McDermitt Caldera is 6816 ft above sea level at Jordan Meadow Mountain, which is part of the Montana Mountains of Nevada.